CarecaRS/TouringTrade/README.md

 # TouringTrade
-TouringTrade is a personal assistant (a.k.a. 'bot') that buys and sell cryptocurrency.
+TouringTrade is a personal assistant (a.k.a. 'bot') that I made from scratch, it buys and sells cryptocurrency through Binance.

-I made it to trade using Binance API (`python-binance` package in Python) for a few specific reasons:
+I made it using Binance API (`python-binance` package in Python) for a few specific reasons:
 - 24/7 trading (no open/close hours, so one is not subject to the oscillations worldwide between closing and opening);
 - Minimal values for trading;
 - Low trading costs (0,1%).

+If someone wants to work with another exchange or make it so that Touring can trade other assets (stocks, options, whatever), the solution is very simple, it just needs a little tweak in the code and you're done.
+For each desired asset or exchange, the user must read the proprer documentation with the service or asset provider.

+## The files
+TouringTrade has three key files, one has the sole purpose of backtesting strategies with real on-line data, the other two are used for the trade itself and for the activities record.
+Another file is created for logging, as stated deep down in this README.

+`backtest_touring.py` is the backtest script, `touring.py` is the trading script and `livro_contabil.csv` (portuguese for 'ledger') is the, well, ledger that records all buy and sell trades, amount traded, dates and so on.
+The details about how the scripts work are registered inside each script, also, of course, how one is able to create his own strategies for buying/selling crypto.

 ## Requisites
-A file `keys.py` must be created beforehand by the user and it must be in the same directory as the main file `touring.py`. `keys.py` ought to have a few parameters:
+A file `keys.py` must be created beforehand by the user and it must be in the same directory as the main file `touring.py`. `keys.py` must have a few parameters:
 - api_key = 'foo'
 - api_secret = 'bar'
-- email_sender = 'anything@anywhere.com'
+- email_sender = 'anyone@anywhere.com'
 - email_personal = 'your_email@gmail.com' # yeap, must be Gmail
 - email_pwd = 'abcd abcd abcd abcd'